1 tweet from Rihanna on farmer protests gets India incensed

 Since then, authorities have heavily increased security at protest sites outside New Delhi’s border, adding iron spikes and steel barricades to stop demonstrating farmers from entering the capital.
 The government had also restricted access to mobile internet at protest sites up until Tuesday evening.

-Soon, international condemnation from human rights groups and outrage from Indian supporters of Modi’s party followed.
+The Associated Press and multiple other international news agencies have been covering the farmer protests for months.

-Then India’s foreign ministry accused “foreign individuals” and celebrities of “sensationalism.”
-The ministry's statement did not, however, name Rihanna.
+Soon after Rihanna's tweet, international condemnation from human rights groups and outrage from Indian supporters of Modi’s party followed.
+And the foreign ministry accused “foreign individuals” and celebrities of “sensationalism,” without names.

-Teenage climate activist Greta Thunberg and the niece of U.S. Vice President Kamala Harris, Meena Harris, were among others who then tweeted their support, and a social media storm soon followed.
+Teenage climate activist Greta Thunberg and the niece of U.S. Vice President Kamala Harris, Meena Harris, were among those who tweeted their support, triggering a social media storm back in India.

-Bollywood entertainers and sports stars, many of whom have long been silent on the farmer protests and are known to toe the government's line, tweeted in one voice.
+Bollywood entertainers and sports stars, many of whom have long been silent on the farmer protests and often toe the government's line, tweeted in one voice.

-Rihanna’s and Thunberg's tweets also prompted responses from almost every senior leader of Modi’s party, including Foreign Minister Subrahmanyam Jaishankar and Home Minister Amit Shah, who said that “no propaganda can deter India’s unity.”
+Rihanna’s and Thunberg's tweets also prompted responses from almost every senior leader of BJP, including Foreign Minister Subrahmanyam Jaishankar and Home Minister Amit Shah, who said that “no propaganda can deter India’s unity.”

 The main opposition Congress party leader Shashi Tharoor said the damage done to India’s global image by the government’s “undemocratic behaviour” could not be restored by making celebrities tweet.